pamela-gatica/student-health-flask-app/README.md

 This project demonstrates the integration of data analytics and backend development, transforming raw data into an interactive and user-friendly web experience.

+## Deployment

+This application is deployed on Render and automatically updates with every push to the main branch.

+- Platform: Render
+- Deployment type: Web Service
+- Continuous Deployment: Enabled (auto-deploy on push)

 ## Application Preview
 <p align="center">
   <img src="images/home.png" width="800">